 Step 8.
 Copy the chintaroSQLx.accdb file from the Chintaro\Data folder to the C:\Chintaro folder for all users.

 Step 9.
 Advise users that they can log in.

 Ask all users to log out and check that they have done so.
 You can check to see if all users have logged out by using this solution: System Maintenance - Current Users

 You will need to download the latest Chintaro version from the top of this solution.
 The link will open up to our Dropbox account on your web browser.
 Click Download to start downloading the file.

-The file you just downloaded is a zip file containing 4 files.
-The chintaroSQLx.accdb file is the code database and the three ".sql" files are Microsoft SQL Server scripts that must be run before you launch Chintaro.
+The file you just downloaded is a zip file containing several files.
+The chintaroSQLx.accdb file is the code database and the ".sql" files are Microsoft SQL Server scripts that must be run before you launch Chintaro.
 The ChintaroSQLx client (chintaroSQLx.accdb) will usually be installed on the local drive (usually C:\Chintaro) of each PC that will be used to run Chintaro.
 This version is suitable for 32 bit or 64 bit Access databases users.

 Once you have downloaded chintaroSQLx.accdb from the website, copy this file (chintaroSQLx.accdb) to the location of your existing version.
 This is often C:\Chintaro but may not be.
 You can check the location by looking at the properties of the shortcut you usually use to launch Chintaro.
 The location of the Client file in this example is “C:\CHINTARO\chintarosqlx.accdb”.

 If you are using a remote desktop environment, it is important that each user has their own instance of chintaroSQLx.accdb running.
 Usually, this is installed under the \Users\Folder structure, making use of the Username% parameter.